cepdnaclk/Computer-Architecture-Web/Lectures/markdown/Lecture 2 - Technology Trends.md

 ## Summary

-This lecture provided a comprehensive examination of computer technology evolution from the 1970s to present day.
-Moore's Law, predicting transistor count doubling every two years, served as the guiding principle for the semiconductor industry and enabled the transformation of computers from room-sized machines to powerful pocket devices.
+This lecture provides a comprehensive examination of computer technology evolution from the 1970s to present day.
+Moore's Law, predicting transistor count doubling every two years, serves as the guiding principle for the semiconductor industry and enables the transformation of computers from room-sized machines to powerful pocket devices.

 The progression of manufacturing technology steadily reduced feature sizes from 90 nanometers to current 7nm and 5nm processes.
 Smaller transistors provided two key advantages: more transistors per chip enabling complex functionality, and faster switching speeds enabling higher clock frequencies.
 Clock rates grew exponentially from 12.5 MHz in 1982 to 3.6 GHz in 2004.